kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 ###### How can an operator determine if the feature is in use by workloads?

 The cluster administrators can check the flags passed to the `kube-apiserver` if they have access to the control plane nodes.
-If the `--authorization-config-file` is set to a valid authorization configuration file, the feature is being used.
+If the `--authorization-config` is set to a valid authorization configuration file, the feature is being used.
 Or, they can look at the metrics exposed by `kube-apiserver`.